jeffreysbrother/nlk-css-best-practices/README.md

 ###WordPress Styles
 * Avoid adding styles via the WordPress admin area; it is ideal for all CSS to be centrally-located and tracked by Git

+###BEM (or alternative methodology)

+The above conventions should suffice for existing projects.
+If we eventually decide to make use of BEM (or some alternative methodology), we must enforce the following *additional* conventions:

+* No nested selectors
+* No element selectors
+* Adhere to naming convention: `block__element--modifier`

 ###Not Yet Agreed Upon
 * enforce the use of rems in new projects?
 * include useful defaults (font sizes, resets not included in Normalize.css like the equal height columns hack, Safari form normalization)
 * browsers to support?
 * WP/Drupal/static HTML?
+* Is a table of contents truly necessary if our stylesheets are semantic?
+It's even less important if we utilize .scss partials.
+Perhaps a TOC would only be necessary on extra-large projects that do not make use of Sass.